procount/pinn/README_PINN.md

 ## Debug Information

 PINN produces a debug log which can be helpful if something goes wrong.
-Please see the [troubleshooting guide](https://github.com/procount/pinn/wiki/Troubleshooting) in the wiki on how to access this and waht to do if you suspect a bug.
+Please see the [troubleshooting guide](https://github.com/procount/pinn/wiki/Troubleshooting) in the wiki on how to access this and what to do if you suspect a bug.

 ---